 This is a collaborative post.

 We all like to think of ourselves as being environmentally aware, of being conscientious when it comes to the impact that we have on the planet, and we’re always looking for new ways to reduce our carbon footprint.
 During the pandemic, many of us found ourselves struggling to keep up those good habits in the face of the legion of pressures, stresses and additional responsibilities.
-It can be hard to take that extra moment to think about whether you’re making a responsible choice when you’re panic stockpiling or ordering something that you need right this second.
+It can be hard to take that extra moment to think about whether you’re making a responsible choice to reduce your waste when you’re panic stockpiling or ordering something that you need right this second.

 However, the reports on global warming and climate change show that we can’t afford to take our eyes off the prize even for a moment.
 If you’re looking for ways to reduce waste and stop throwing those unwanted items into the bin, here are a few tips to help you get started.